rootandall/community-schools-playbook/model-leg_state.md

       <ol class="leg_2">
         <li>Integrated student supports, which address out-of-school barriers to learning through partnerships with social and health service agencies and providers, coordinated by a community school director, which may include but are not limited to: medical, dental, vision care and mental health services, or counselors to assist with housing, transportation, nutrition, immigration or criminal justice issues.</li>
-        <li>Expanded and enriched learning time and opportunities, including before-school, after-school, weekend and summer programs, which provide additional academic instruction, individualized academic support, enrichment activities, and learning opportunities that emphasize real-world learning and community problem solving and which may include but are not limited to: art, music, drama, creative writing, hands-on experience with engineering or science, tutoring and homework help, and recreational programs that enhance and are consistent with the school’s curriculum.</li>
+        <li>Expanded and enriched learning time and opportunities, including before-school, afterschool, weekend and summer programs, which provide additional academic instruction, individualized academic support, enrichment activities, and learning opportunities that emphasize real-world learning and community problem solving and which may include but are not limited to: art, music, drama, creative writing, hands-on experience with engineering or science, tutoring and homework help, and recreational programs that enhance and are consistent with the school’s curriculum.</li>
         <li>active family and community engagement, which brings students’ families and the community into the school as partners in children’s education and makes the school a neighborhood hub providing adults with educational opportunities they want, including but not limited to: English as a Second Language classes, green card or citizenship preparation, computer skills, art, or other programs that bring community members into the building for meetings or events.</li>
         <li>Collaborative leadership and practice, which builds a culture of professional learning, collective trust and shared responsibility using strategies which shall, at a minimum, include a school-based leadership team, a community school director, and a community-wide leadership team and may include, but is not limited to: other leadership/governance teams, teacher learning communities, and other staff to manage the multiple, complex joint work of school and community organizations.</li>
       </ol>